 You Might Be Able to Get Compensation Through Your Insurance Coverage

-Depending on your insurance policy, you might still be able to recover your financial damages, even if the at-fault driver is missing.
-Your Los Angeles hit-and-run accident lawyer might ask you if you have uninsured motorist (UM) coverage, or they might review your insurance policy to determine this for you.
+Depending on your insurance policy, you might recover your financial damages, even if the at-fault driver is missing.
+Your Los Angeles hit-and-run accident lawyer might ask you if you have uninsured motorist (UM) coverage.
+They might also review your insurance policy to determine this for you.

 UM coverage may help affected drivers recover their damages in the event that the at-fault party does not have any insurance.
-This policy may also be used to cover hit-and-run accidents because they fall under a similar situation: there is no insured person to cover your losses.
+You can also use this policy to cover hit-and-run accidents because they fall under a similar situation: there is no insured person to cover your losses.